jv265/mini-project-1/GitCommandsAndTerminology.md

     Definition: The default branch name that would point to the last commit made.
 Typically, known as the stable branch and where most code that's been thoroughly tested and vetted out is

+    Example: The parent branch where developers can either branch off of this branch or make commits directly on this branch.

+            i.e. git push origin master